thinkmoney logo

 Start with a cupboard raid

-Before you hit the shops, check what you already have.
-Last year’s cranberry sauce, unopened crackers, or stray chocolates might still be good to go.
-Make a list of what you actually need; it’s the easiest way to avoid buying duplicates.
+Before you dash to the shops, have a nosey in your cupboards.
+Last year’s cranberry sauce, unopened crackers, or that rogue tub of chocolates might still be good to go.

 Don’t fall for “festive fever”

-Make use of loyalty points
+Make the most of your loyalty points

 Stack your savings